 Scholarship Application Process

-- Submit a completed Undergraduate Scholarship Application.
+- Complete a Undergraduate Scholarship Application.

 - Provide documentation of tribal enrollment for yourself or a parent.